a2hosting/a2-optimized-wp/README.md

 * Take advantage of A2 Hosting's Turbo Web Hosting platform.
 * Faster serving of static files.
-* Pre-compiled .htaccess files on the web server for imporved performance.
+* Pre-compiled .htaccess files on the web server for improved performance.
 * PHP OpCode cache enabled by default
 * Custom php engine that is faster than Fast-CGI and FPM

-**Memcached Database and Object Cache**:
+**Memcached Object Cache**:

-* Database and Object cache in memory instead of on disk.
 * Secure and Faster Memcached using Unix socket files.
 * Significant improvement in page load times, especially on pages that can not use full page cache such as wp-admin.